A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Related literature

-\section{Related Literature}
+\section{Related literature}

-In simulation optimization, the objective is to select the best design among a finite set of alternatives with respect to a performance metric, e.g., PCS.
-Due to the noisy simulation outputs, it is impossible to surely identify the best design within finite observations.
+In R\&S, the objective is to identify the best design among a set of alternatives with respect to a performance metric, e.g., PCS.
+Due to the simulation noise, it is impossible to surely identify the best design within finite observations.
 Therefore, a strategy that intends to intelligently allocate simulation replications among designs is supposed to be developed.
-This problem falls into the actively studied ranking and selection (R\&S) problem.